Marlon Humphrey: 2018

-On January 9, 2018, the Baltimore Ravens to promoted linebackers coach Don Martindale to defensive coordinator after the retirement of Dean Pees.
+On January 9, 2018, the Baltimore Ravens promoted linebackers coach Don Martindale to defensive coordinator after the retirement of Dean Pees.
 Throughout training camp, Humphrey competed against Brandon Carr to be a starting cornerback.
 Head coach John Harbaugh named Humphrey the No. 1 starting cornerback to begin the regular season and paired him with Brandon Carr after Jimmy Smith was suspended for the first four games for violating the league's personal conduct policy.

 On September 13, 2018, Humphrey collected a season-high seven combined tackles (five solo) during a 23–24 loss at the Cincinnati Bengals.
 He was inactive for two consecutive injuries (Weeks 8–9) after sustaining a thing injury.
 On December 16, 2018, he recorded two solo tackles, a season-high four pass deflections, and intercepted a pass thrown by Jameis Winston to wide receiver Mike Evans as the Ravens defeated the Tampa Bay Buccaneers 20–12.
 He finished the season with 14 games with eight starts and had a total of 37 combined tackles (31 solo), a team-leading 15 pass deflections, two forced fumbles, and two interceptions.
 He was given a grade of 80.0 by Pro Football Focus, which ranked 11th among all cornerbacks.